labd/terraform-provider-commercetools/docs/resource_category.md

 # Categories

-Categories allow to organize products into hiearchical structures.
+Categories allow you to organize products into hierarchical structures.

 Also see the [Categories HTTP API documentation](https://docs.commercetools.com/api/projects/categories).